 Limin Zheng joined GCA Law Partners LLP as a litigation partner in 2017.
-She specializes in intellectual property and other complex technology litigation.
-Her practice spans a broad range of technologies, with an emphasis on biotherapeutics, biotechnology, and medical devices.
-Before joining GCA, Dr. Zheng was a litigation principal at Fish & Richardson P.C., where she practiced intellectual property and complex technology litigation since 2003.
+Her practice focuses on patent and other intellectual property litigation.
+Before joining GCA, Limin was a litigation principal at Fish & Richardson P.C., where she practiced patent and other complex technology litigation for over a decade.

-Dr. Zheng earned her J.D. from University of California at Berkeley, School of Law (Boalt), where she served on the Editorial Board of the California Law Review and as an annual review advisor for the Berkeley Technology Law Journal.
-While in law school, Dr. Zheng served as legal extern to the Honorable Claudia Wilken and the Honorable D. Lowell Jensen, United States District Court Judges with the Northern District of California.
+Limin holds a J.D. from University of California, Berkeley School of Law, where she served on the Editorial Board of the California Law Review and as an annual review advisor for the Berkeley Technology Law Journal.
+While in law school, Limin served as legal extern to the Honorable Claudia Wilken and the Honorable D. Lowell Jensen, United States District Court Judges with the Northern District of California.

 - What the Numbers Tell Us About the Section 101 ‘Fad’, Recorder (Mar.
 2017)